wasakredit/developer-site/docs/quickstart-api.md

 When performing calls to the API for orders and checkouts the `access_token` value has to be included in the Authorization header.

-## Validate Financed Amount
+## Leasing/Rental Validate Financed Amount

-To validate whether the Wasa Kredit payment method should be displayed for a given cart amount or not, send a GET request to `validate-financed-amount` with the cart amount value specified in a request parameter called `amount` and the partner id value specified in a request parameter called `partner_id`.
+To validate whether the Wasa Kredit payment method should be displayed for a given cart amount or not, send a GET request to `leasing/validate-financed-amount` with the cart amount value specified in a request parameter called `amount`.

 For example, the GET request

 ```
-validate-financed-amount?amount=45000&partner_id=f404e318-7180-47ab-91db-fbb66addf577
+leasing/validate-financed-amount?amount=45000
 ```

 will validate a cart amount value of 45000 SEK.